 GS: What was it like translating Joseph McElroy’s Plus, a novel of exceptional linguistic originality and difficulty?
 Is this your most difficult project to date?
 How does it read in Russian and what did Russian readers make of the book?

 MN: The Russian Plus was doomed to become a cult book and antiquarian rarity even before its publication.
 So it happened.
 Up till then, it was completely translated into Italian only, so our version was the second one (I read somewhere that one French translator gave up on rendering Plus due to its complicated language), and the Russian translation is a unique case of novel-plus-study object because it contains McElroy’s foreword to Russian readers and my comprehensive afterword (by the way, I’ve written companions-in-a-form-of-afterwords to all my translations, not to mention necessary annotations throughout the translated texts).

-GS: This is a guest question from Ben Shore: “Although works by McElroy can be simple on a line-by-line level, the difficulty for English readers often comes from accumulation.
+GS: This is a guest question: “Although works by McElroy can be simple on a line-by-line level, the difficulty for English readers often comes from accumulation.
 Is this something you’ll agree with and, if so, what methods do you use to keep things in order?”

 MN: McElroy’s syntax is the Eighth Wonder of the World.
 My language cannot (can any?) reincorporate all nuances and tiny shades of his texts, let alone their lexical accumulation.
 So, as Joyce said, first you feel (his rhythm), then you fall (and fail to render it).
 Anyway, I did my best.

 GS: The Ukrainian title of Cannonball translates into English as Bomb.
 What was the thought process behind this creative decision?
 In general, did you consult with McElroy while translating his work?